Effective Commercial and Residential Termite Treatments

-Subterranean Termites live in colonies comprised of three castes: a king and queen, workers and soldiers.
-The king and queen are about a quarter of an inch long and perform the reproductive functions of the colony.
+Subterranean termites live in colonies comprised of three castes: a king and queen, workers, and soldiers.
+The king and queen are about 1/4 of an inch long and perform the reproductive functions of the colony.
 They are often confused with winged or “flying” ants because of their black bodies and transparent wings.
 However, the antennae of termites are straight with bare, bead-like segments, while those of ants are elbowed.
-Also, termites have wings that are equal in length with many fine veins, while ants have two pair of transparent wings that are unequal in length with few veins.
+Also, termites have wings that are equal in length with many fine veins, while ants have two pairs of transparent wings that are unequal in length with few veins.
 Also, ants are distinguished by a dark patch along the outer margin of the front wing.

-Workers are about three sixteenths of an inch long, light-colored, and wingless.
+Workers are about 3/16 of an inch long, light in color, and wingless.
 They carry on all aspects of colony maintenance from gathering food, feeding the other castes, grooming the queen, and making tunnels.
 Soldiers, on the other hand, have a large, cream-colored head with black jaws and a grayish, white body.
-They are approximately a quarter of an inch long and nearly half their length is comprised of the head and jaws, which are used to defend the colony.
+They are approximately 1/4 of an inch long and nearly half their length is comprised of the head and jaws, which are used to defend the colony.
 Also, both workers and soldiers are blind.

-A social insect, Sub-Termites live in colonies that have a few thousand to sometimes millions of individuals.
-The mass presence of swarming reproductives is usually the first indication of a Sub-Termite infestation.
-During swarming season, mature Sub-Termites will emerge from their colonies and take flight in search of a partner.
-Once a king and queen pair off, they lose their wings and construct an appropriate cavity three to 75 feet deep in the soil where they will build a new colony.
+A social insect, this species of termites live in colonies that have a few thousand to sometimes millions of individuals.
+The mass presence of swarming reproductives is usually the first indication of a subterranean termite infestation.
+During swarming season, mature subterranean termites emerge from their colonies and take flight in search of a partner.
+Once a king and queen pair off, they lose their wings and construct an appropriate cavity 3 to 75 feet deep in the soil where they will build a new colony.

 Within a day of excavating their new home, the king and queen will mate and produce four to 20 eggs that will hatch in about two months.
 The newly emerged nymphs undergo a gradual metamorphosis during a five-month period, molting several times to become a worker or soldier.
 Swarmers and supplementary reproducing termites, however, are not produced before the third or fourth year.

-Rather than build discreet nests, Sub-Termites construct multiple and scattered nurseries where reproductives are often found together in piles of eggs and nymphs.
+Rather than build discreet nests, subterranean termites construct multiple and scattered nurseries where reproductives are often found together in piles of eggs and nymphs.
 These nurseries may be found in buried stumps, logs, dead roots, or pieces of lumber left in the backfill.
-Also, Sub-Termite nursery areas located under sub-floors or concrete slabs near furnaces, water heaters, or other sources of heat can remain active during the winter.
-Sub-Termites most commonly live in the soil where they can avoid temperature extremes and obtain the moisture essential to their existence.
+Also, subterranean termite nursery areas located under sub-floors or concrete slabs near furnaces, water heaters, or other sources of heat can remain active during the winter.
+Subterranean termites most commonly live in the soil where they can avoid temperature extremes and obtain the moisture essential to their existence.

-Sub-termites preferably feed on decayed wood rather than sound wood.
+These type of termites preferably feed on decayed wood rather than healthy wood.
 Their digestive tracts contain microorganisms that help convert the cellulose found in wood into usable food.
 They can also consume approximately two to three percent of their body weight per day.

-The most frequent type of infestation is in buildings constructed near or on preexisting nests.
-Cement slab foundations are ineffective as deterrents since Sub-Termites can find other means of entry through frost cracks, cold joints between slab and foundation walls, and holes around plumbing areas.
+The most frequent type of termite infestation is in buildings constructed near or on preexisting nests.
+Cement slab foundations are ineffective as deterrents since subterranean termites can find other means of entry through frost cracks, cold joints between slab and foundation walls, and holes around plumbing areas.

 - Ensure crawlspaces are accessible, well-ventilated, and high enough to allow working space.
-Insufficient clearance makes it easier for Sub-Termites to construct shelter tubes from soil to wood
+Insufficient clearance makes it easier for subterranean termites to construct shelter tubes from soil to wood.

-Outside (Varies from house to house; may need to do one or all of the following):
+Outside (Varies from house to house - you may need to do one or all of the following):

-- Foundations should be of concrete or masonry, and soil debris kept clear of wood resting on it.
-Ensure foundation wall is high enough to allow sufficient top soil placement and still leaves at least 15-20cm of clearance between the bottom of siding or stucco and the ground
+- Foundations should be of concrete or masonry, and soil debris should not have wood resting on it.
+Ensure the foundation wall is high enough to allow sufficient topsoil placement while allowing at least 15-20 centimeters of clearance between the bottom of siding or stucco and the ground.

 - Seal slabs, concrete floors, and foundation joints against moisture and regularly inspect for cracks, which should be immediately sealed.

-- Do not stack firewood next to buildings, especially if siding is wood
+- Do not stack firewood next to buildings, especially if the siding is wood.